junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Sam stands by a woman, holding her close.
 The two of them are kissing, gently.
 For the most of the time, they are just holding each other together, his hands on her shoulder, hers on his waist, simply having their foreheads pressed together, breathing each other's breathe, like the way when people dancing to an old classic waltz.

-Dean looks at this white-fence apple-pie life they had talked about, sometimes dreamed out, never once really believed can be theirs.
+Dean looks at this white-fence apple-pie life they had talked about, sometimes dreamed about, never once really believed can be theirs.

 He drives away.
 Leaving the house in his rearview.